destroyedlolo/Marcel/Modules/README.md

 # Source code and modules documentation

-**Marcel** is composed of many modules that implements new interfaces and features.
+**Marcel** is composed of many modules that implement new interfaces and features.
 They generally don't dependent on others but *core* components and **mod_lua**.
-Each of the modules are documented in their own directorie.
+Each of the modules are documented in their own directory.

 ## modules